EternityForest/mdNotes/README.md

 mdNotes also has limited support for reStructuredText files.

-although mdNotes is primarily hierarchal, links to local files are fully supported. mdNotes uses webkit for rendering, so you can freely drag and drop images into pages(images from websites will automatically be downloaded into a local folder in the same directory as the note.
+Although mdNotes is primarily hierarchal, links to local files are fully supported. mdNotes uses webkit for rendering, so you can freely drag and drop images into pages(images from websites will automatically be downloaded into a local folder in the same directory as the note.

 Installation
 ------------